1st Operations Group: Italian operations

 The minimal effect of high altitude bombing raids on the Ploieşti refineries prompted Fifteenth Air Force planners on 10 June 1944, to lay on a low level dive bombing attack by 48 P-38s of the 82nd Fighter Group and 45 of 1st FG.
 Mechanical turnbacks reduced the force by 21 aircraft, nine from the 1st Group.
 En route to the target much of the 1st FG was separated from the main force by a navigational error.
-Part of the 71st Fighter Squadron observed and attacked 6 Dornier 217 bombers but underestimated the numbers of Romanian IAR 80s escorting the bombers.
+Part of the 71st Fighter Squadron observed and attacked 6 Dornier Do 217 bombers but underestimated the numbers of Romanian IAR 80s escorting the bombers.
 Although six fighters and two bombers were credited as shot down, the 71st lost 9 Lightnings.
 When the 82nd FG arrived in the target area, along with the 27th Fighter Squadron and one flight of the 71st, they found the Ploieşti defense forces fully alert and a protective smoke screen concealing the targets.
 Flak shot down 7 P-38s during the attack, and 2 more were lost in strafing attacks on the return to Italy.
-After the attack, the 27th Fighter Squadron engaged 30–40 Me 109s, claiming 4 destroyed, 2 probables, and 4 damaged, but lost 4 P-38s in the engagement.
+After the attack, the 27th Fighter Squadron engaged 30–40 Bf 109s, claiming 4 destroyed, 2 probables, and 4 damaged, but lost 4 P-38s in the engagement.
 In all, the 1st Fighter Group had 14 P-38s shot down, its heaviest single day loss of the war, while claiming 18 kills, including five by a 71st pilot, 1st Lt.
 Herbert Hatch.
 The 82nd FG lost an additional 8 Lightnings.

 From 10 to 21 August 1944, the 94th Fighter Squadron deployed sixty Lightnings to Aghione, Corsica, providing air support for the Allied invasion of Southern France.
 On an escort of a photo reconnaissance mission to Munich on 26 November 1944, the group lost an aircraft and pilot to an Me 262 jet.

 The group's last major operation of the war came between 16 January and 19 February 1945.
 Under Operation Argonaut, the 1st FG escorted British and American delegations to the Yalta Conference, deploying 51 P-38's to protect the ships and aircraft carrying President Franklin D. Roosevelt, Prime Minister Winston Churchill, and their aides to and from the Crimea.
 The group changed bases shortly after its return to combat operations, moving to Lesina.
 There the 1st Fighter Group received two YP-80A jet fighters (serials 44-83028 and 44-83029) sent to the theater for operational testing ("Project Extraversion").
 Although the jets were marked for combat operations with easily identifiable tail stripes and the letters 'A' and 'B' on their noses, and flown on two operational sorties by the 94th FS, neither saw combat before the end of the war.